marcam-fs/CS330Project/README.md

         trying to write from standard input to the file, but can't seem to get it working properly.

         Writing to a file via a pipe now works.
 However, writing to a file that has already been written to wipes the previously written contents.
 Need to find a way to point to the last line of the file.
+Solved using an if-else statement and specifying changing permissions in open() system call.

 Reproduction: